taobojlen/django-zeal/README.md

     # code in this block will ignore N+1s on Question.options
 ```

-If you want to listen to N+1 exceptions globally and do something with them, you can listen to the Django signal that zeal emits
+If you want to listen to N+1 exceptions globally and do something with them, you can listen to the Django signal that zeal emits:

 ```python
 from zeal.signals import nplusone_detected